kawaiicakes/NoBullship/README.md

 The models and textures were made by me.
 Massive thanks to [Aspennly](https://twitter.com/Aspennly_) who made the very pretty icon for me!

+Further thanks for the nails, circuit, plank, and lens goes to [Milkyfur!](https://www.curseforge.com/members/milkyfur/projects)

 Credit to **blackbirdantlion** on Discord for the lovely GUI texture.
 I've modified it a bit as I am reusing it from another project I am working on, which I have permission to do.
 You may find his Twitter [here](https://twitter.com/BlackbirdieAnt).

 I also want to thank [embeddedt](https://github.com/embeddedt), his Discord community members and [1whohears](https://github.com/1whohears) for miscellaneous advising.